Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Introduction

 \section{Introduction}

 Multivariate data analysis refers to descriptive statistical methods used to analyze data arising from more than one variable.
+The common goal of these methods is to provide description, exploration and visualization of the data, via data reduction and graphical display.
 These variables can be either numerical or categorical.
-For example, principal component analysis (PCA) handles numerical variables whereas multiple correspondence analysis (MCA) handles categorical variables.
-Multiple factor analysis \citep[MFA;][]{escofier1994multiple,abdi2013multiple} works with multi-table data where the type of the variables can vary from one dataset to the other but the variables should be of the same type within a given dataset.
-Several existing R packages implement standard multivariate analysis methods.
-These include Ade4 \citep{dray2007ade4}, FactoMineR \citep{le2008factominer} or ExPosition \citep{beaton2014exposition}.
-However, none of these applications are dedicated to multivariate analysis of mixed data.
+For example, principal component analysis (PCA) and varimax rotation handle numerical variables, whereas multiple correspondence analysis (MCA) handles categorical variables.
+Multiple factor analysis (MFA) works with multi-table data, where the type of the variables can vary from one data table to the other but the variables should be of the same type within a given data table \citep{escofier1994multiple, becue2008, abdi2013multiple}.